ahlulmukh/minionlab-autoreff/readme.md

-# StreamAi Auto Referral Bot
+# StreamAi / Minionlab Auto Referral Bot

 This bot automates the process of creating accounts and using referral codes for the StreamAi platform.